New York Federal Appeals Attorneys

 of appeal to the issuance of a decision.

-At Sullivan Brill, our federal criminal defense lawyers continue to successfully
+At Sullivan & Brill, LLP, our federal criminal defense lawyers continue

-brief and argue federal criminal appeals.
-Our most recent appeals are:
+to successfully brief and argue federal criminal appeals.
+Our most recent

 United States v.
 Sheikel Jamison: Here, our client was originally convicted in the Southern District of Georgia